ddeel/alpha/NewREADME.md

 Use a browser to access http://localhost:5000/redfish/v1/ on the system where the emulator has been installed.
 If the emulator is working properly, the Redfish service root should be displayed by the browser.

-(5) If the emulator is running, cause it to stop by entering ```Control-C``` in the command prompt window.
+After this simple installation test, stop the emulator by entering ```Control-C``` in the command prompt window, or by closing the command prompt window.

 ### Installation steps for the Swordfish API Emulator

-These steps should only be done after the Redfish Interface Emulator has been installed in the **SwordfishEmulator** folder.
-It is assumed that the virtualenv environment in the **SwordfishEmulator** folder is still activated in the command prompt window.
+These steps should only be done after the Redfish Interface Emulator and its dependencies have been installed in the **Swordfish** folder.

-(1) Using the file explorer, go to the **SwordfishCode** folder, select and copy all the files using ```Control-A``` and ```Control-C```, then go to the **SwordfishEmulator** folder and paste all the files into it using ```Control-V```.
-This can also be done using a drag-and-drop copying operation.
+(1) Using the file explorer, go to the **Swordfish-API-Emulator** folder, select and copy all the files using ```Control-A``` and ```Control-C```, then go to the **Swordfish** folder and paste all the files into it using ```Control-V```.

 (2) Windows will indicate that several files in the destination have the same names.
 Select the Windows “Replace the files in the destination” option.

-(3) Using the file explorer, go to the **SwordfishEmulator\api_emulator\swordfish** folder, select and copy all the files using ```Control-A``` and ```Control-C```, then go to the **SwordfishEmulator\api_emulator\redfish** folder and paste all the files into it using ```Control-V```.
-This can also be done using a drag-and-drop copying operation.
+(3) Using the file explorer, go to the **Swordfish\api_emulator\swordfish** folder, select and copy all the files using ```Control-A``` and ```Control-C```, then go to the **Swordfish\api_emulator\redfish** folder and paste all the files into it using ```Control-V```.

-(4) The Swordfish API Emulator can now be run in its default configuration by entering the following command in the command prompt window:
+The Swordfish API Emulator should now be installed in the **Swordfish** folder.

+(4) If desired, a simple test of the Redfish Interface Emulator installation can be done by running the emulator and accessing the Redfish service root using a browser.

+To run the emulator, enter the following commands in a new command prompt window to the activate the virtualenv environment in the Swordfish folder and start the emulator:

 ```
+cd Documents\Swordfish
+Scripts\activate
 python emulator.py
 ```

-As a simple installation test, use a browser to access http://localhost:5000/redfish/v1/ on the system where the emulator has been installed.
+Use a browser to access http://localhost:5000/redfish/v1/ on the system where the emulator has been installed.
 If the emulator is working properly, the Redfish service root should be displayed on the browser, with two additional Swordfish resources added: StorageServices, and StorageSystems.

+After this simple installation test, stop the emulator by entering ```Control-C``` in the command prompt window, or by closing the command prompt window.

 The Swordfish API Emulator should now be ready to use in its default configuration.

-To stop the emulator, enter ```Control-C``` in the command prompt window, or close the command prompt window.

-To exit the virtualenv environment after the emulator is stopped, enter ```deactivate``` in the command prompt window, or close the command prompt window.

-### Restarting the emulator after exiting the virtualenv environment
+### Running the emulator after it is installed

-To restart the emulator after exiting the virtualenv environment, or to run the emulator from a new command prompt window, do the following:
+To run the emulator, enter the following commands in a new command prompt window to the activate the virtualenv environment in the Swordfish folder and start the emulator:

-In a command prompt window, go to the **SwordfishEmulator** folder, then enter the following commands:

 ```
+cd Documents\Swordfish
 Scripts\activate
 python emulator.py
 ```